 Capital Assets - In the government-wide financial statements, fixed assets are accounted for as capital assets.
 Capital assets are defined by the government as assets with an initial cost of more than \$5,000 for general capital assets, and an estimated useful life in excess of one year.
 All capital assets are valued at historical cost or estimated historical cost if actual amounts are unavailable.
-Donated fixed assets are recorded at their estimated fair value at the date of donation.
+Donated assets are reported at their estimated acquisition value at the date of donation.